 - Involve ideas and/or technologies not previously used in petroleum engineering

 - Propose application of technology NOT already used commercially in the oil and gas industry

-The top five or six finalists will be invited as guests of SPE to the 2015 SPE Annual Technical Conference and Exhibition in Houston, 28-30 September 2015, where they will present their proposal in a special session to a panel of industry judges.
+The top five or six finalists will be invited as guests of SPE to the 2016 SPE Annual Technical Conference and Exhibition in Dubai, 26-28 September 2016, where they will present their proposal in a special session to a panel of industry judges.
 Awards of USD 30,000 for first place, USD 20,000 for second place, and USD 10,000 for third place will be announced at the President’s Luncheon on the last day of the conference.

 The prizes are not intended to fund the research work proposed.
 It is hoped that successful proposals will form the basis for Joint Industry Projects (JIPs) funded by companies from the oil and gas industry.
 Many potential funders will be in attendance when the finalists present their proposals.
 For guidance, proposers should be aware that typical oil and gas industry JIPs will often last from one to three years and often have total budgets in the range USD 100,000 to USD 1 million.

-Submissions for the competition are being accepted online through 1 June 2015.
-Early submitters (by 30 April) may have the opportunity to be assigned an industry mentor to provide advice on how to improve the proposal before the final submission deadline.
+Submissions for the competition will be accepted online February 2016 through 1 June 2016.
+Early submitters (by 30 April 2016) may have the opportunity to be assigned an industry mentor to provide advice on how to improve the proposal before the final submission deadline.